PalladioSimulator/Palladio-ReverseEngineering-Retriever/docs/README.md

 7. **Execution Timing:**
    This step executes the Retriever and measures the runtime of the reverse engineering process.
    Depending on the input value of the parameter `benchmark`, the runtime is either simply measured using `time` or benchmarked using `hyperfine`.
-   In case of the benchmark, 3 warmup cycles are performed after which 10 runs are executed to measure the descriptive statistics of the runtime.
+   In case of the benchmark, three warm up cycles are performed.
+Afterwards, ten runs are executed to measure the descriptive statistics of the runtime.
 8. **Combine and Clean Up Files:**
    Aggregates all collected information into a single `README.md` file and cleans up intermediate files.
 9. **Upload Analysis Results:**